ishan9220/Pewlett-Hackard-Analysis/README.md

 ### How many roles will need to be filled as the "silver tsunami" begins to make an impact?

-90398 roles will be needed to be filled with the 'silver tsunami' upcoming.
+90398 roles will be needed to be filled with upcoming retirements coming up.

 ### Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?

-The majority of employees that are retiring are senior level engineers and staff, combining for 60.5% of the total retiree wave.
+There is 1549 employees by age eligibile for the mentorship program.
+The majority of these are senior level engineers and staff, combining for 70.8%.
+With the the large wave of retirments coming HP would need to expand the age of their mentorship program to higher than 1965.

+Queries used and link to table for list of potential mentors among the employee base -

 **Unique Titles and Count Query Used